ssaranya27/ExplicitIntent-MAD/README.md

 # Ex.No:2b develop program to create a text field and a buttons “Explicit Intent".
-When you click /press Explicit button it should open Second Screen  and print message as" This is Second Activity"

 ## AIM: